-I have quite a selection of books to share with you which could be a great little project to perhaps explore over the summer holidays.
+I have quite a selection of space books to share with you which could be a great little project for you and your littles.
 Amongst some very factual books about space I’m sharing titles that make great enjoyable reads for young readers also.
 Hopefully you find some of these titles in your local library and if you don’t do enquire whether they could be reserved from another library or perhaps even ordered in, you never know they may well oblige.

 When we Walked on the Moon by David Long and illustrated by Sam Khalda